 If a student has been offered an externship position at an approved externship placement, does he or she have to accept the position?

 No; just as a student is not guaranteed he/she will be offered an externship position, an employer is not guaranteed that a student-applicant will accept a position when it is offered.
 If a student-applicant chooses not to accept an offer, the student must decline the offer in a professional manner, including calling the externship employer to decline the offer.
-After a student has made a commitment to an externship placement, he/she may not rescind his/her acceptance.
+After a student has made a commitment to an externship field placement, he/she may not rescind his/her acceptance.
 Additionally, a student must decline an offer in a timely manner to give the externship employer and other students an opportunity to fill the placement.
 Please notify Sajani Desai of the CDO when declining an offer of an externship position.

 How does a student receive a "pass" for the Externship Program Course?